-13 top recruiting strategies to use in 2022
+13 top recruiting strategies to use in 2024

-13 top recruiting strategies to use in 2022
+13 top recruiting strategies to use in 2024

 What is A Recruiting Strategy?

-If you want to fill more positions, attract higher-quality candidates, and reduce the time it takes to hire, youll need to improve your recruiting process.
+If you want to fill more positions, attract higher-quality candidates, and reduce the time it takes to hire, you'll need to improve your recruiting process.
 Here are some of the most effective recruitment strategies.

-Recruiting strategies ranges from simple techniques like advertising job openings on job boards to more complex techniques, hiring a traditional recruitment firm, or establishing an employee referral program.
+Recruiting strategies range from simple techniques like advertising job openings on job boards to more complex techniques, hiring a traditional recruitment firm, or establishing an employee referral program.
 Recruiting tactics can be used at every stage of the employment process.

 1. Establish a Strong employer brand